Welcome

 For anyone who is unable to or prefers not to come to a physical church service, the SEC will continue to broadcast a live-streamed service every Sunday (see details below).

-To get in touch with our priest or Vestry, please see our Contact page for details.
+To get in touch with our Vestry, please see our Contact page for details.

 There are also ecumenical services which take place from October to April at 3pm on the second Sunday of the month in the Millennium Hall, Invermoriston .
 From May to September they take place outdoors at 3pm on the first Sunday of the month on the shores of Loch Ness at Old Farm, Invermoriston.